TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Processors/Index.rst

 Built-in Log Processors
 =======================

-This section describes the log processors shipped with the TYPO3 core.
+This section describes the log processors shipped with the TYPO3 Core .
 Some processors have options to allow customization of the particular processor.
 See the :ref:`Configuration <logging-configuration-processor>` section for how to use these options.